-While it’s not the best way to experience PC-powered VR games and experiences, there is a way that you can use your PlayStation VR headset on your PC, sans Motion controllers.
-You won’t be able to play room-scale games, but you should be able to enjoy Standing VR games that offer keyboard and mouse/controller support.
+While it’s not the best way to experience PC-powered VR games and experiences, there is a way to use your PlayStation VR headset on your PC.
+You won’t be able to play room-scale games, or take full advantage of the PS Move controllers, but you should be able to enjoy standing VR games that offer keyboard and mouse or controller support.

 Either way, it’s worth a go, especially if one of your favourite games has VR support.
 Here’s how to set up and use PlayStation VR on your PC.

 The first step to using PlayStation VR is to download and install Trinus PSVR, the third-party software that allows your PC and your PSVR headset to ‘talk’ to one another.

 - Head to the Trinus VR website and click Download Trinus PSVR to download the installer.